Menu

 Isle of Capri

 The Isle of Capri is located across the Bay of Naples.
 It takes about forty-five minutes to get there by hydrofoil from Naples.
 The rugged features of the island are striking and very beautiful.
-The town of Anacapri is on top of limestone cliffs high above the sea offering great views.
-Now a popular retreat for the rich and famous, Capri was once a popular retreat for ancient Roman emperors.
+Capri with Naples in the background are pictured below.

 Capri steep path.